 How To Get A Medical Marijuana Card In Delaware [2021 Update]

-Assuming you are certified by a doctor, the process of applying for a medical marijuana card in Delaware is fairly simple and can be done entirely online.
+After you are certified by a DE marijuana doctor, the process of applying for a medical marijuana card in Delaware is fairly simple and can be done entirely online.
 You can also do so by mail.
 The state will mail you an application upon request.

 Below are the steps to obtaining a medical marijuana card in Delaware:

 Before you apply for a card, you’ll need to make an appointment with your doctor.
 If your doctor is willing to certify that you meet the qualifications, he or she will complete a Physician Certification.
 If your doctor is not willing to offer this service you might need to change doctors in order to apply.

 Once you’ve got your doctor’s approval you may fill out the patient application.
 Again, you can have it mailed to you or apply online.
 If you will require a caregiver, he or she must also complete a caregiver application.

 Step 3 – Pay the non-refundable application fee

 There is a nonrefundable fee of $125.00 to submit your application.
 If you are denied a card for any reason, such as not filling out the application correctly, you’ll need to apply again and repay the application fee.
 Payment instructions are provided with the application.

 Step 4 – Submit proof of age and residency

 Finally, you’ll need to upload a copy of your Delaware issued driver’s license or State issued ID with your application or send a clear photocopy of your Delaware driver’s license or State issued ID if you are mailing an application.